anandgit01/Loan-EMI-Calculator---Using-node-js-and-ejs/README.md

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.

+# Credits
+This app was built by Anand Mathew :blush: as a learning exercise.
+It uses the OpenWeatherMap API to fetch weather data.

 # Acknowledgments
 This project was inspired by various loan EMI calculators available online.